Major Changes Currently Shaking Up the Physical Silver Market

 For further reading, see this notice posted by one of the US Mint's primary distributors to all its wholesale customers today.
 Their bottom line: "we cannot buy what we cannot sell".

 We are continuing normal buying operations for Gold items of all types.
 In Silver, we continue to actively buy collectible coins, bullion .999 fine silver coins, rounds and bars of all types and sizes.
-All of the major dealers we trade with, except for one, have halted purchases any Silver below .999 purity.
-We are still able to buy pre-1965 US90% Silver coins from the public on a delayed payment settlement as long as this lone trading partner continues to buy US90%.
+All of the major dealers we trade with, except for two, have halted purchases any Silver below .999 purity.
+We are still able to buy pre-1965 US90% Silver and 40% Clad Silver coins from the public as long as these trading partners continues to buy US90%.

-At this time, we are not seeking to buy lower grade silver like industrial scrap, 35% war nickels, 40% clad halves, Canadian 80% coins or .925 fine Sterling Silver because we have no outlet for it currently.
-We hope to resume the purchasing of Sterling & lower grade scrap silver in the next 30 days as the refinery backlog eases.
+At this time, we are not actively seeking to buy lower grade silver like industrial scrap, 35% war nickels or Canadian 50% coins because we have limited outlet for them currently.
+We hope to resume the normal purchasing of low grade scrap silver in the next 30 days as the refinery backlog eases.